Notifications are not working

 It’s located under Settings > Apps & Notifications > Daylio > Battery > Background Restriction.

 Reinstall the app

-Make sure to have your Cloud Backup.
+First, please make sure to have your Cloud Backup before doing the full reinstall.
 How to backup and restore like a boss